anisul-Islam/javascript-documentation/README.md

   - Function is a block of codes for a specific task.
   - It is beneficial for reusablity.
   - Separation of concerns.
+  - **return keyword can be used only once inside a function.**
+  - **value that a function received is called parameters and the value we pass when calling function is known as arguments**
   - Function related topics:

     - How to define a function?